bri3d/VW_Flash/docs/cli.md

 You also need CAN hardware compatible with the application.
 Three devices are currently approved and recommended:

 * Raspberry Pi with Raspbian and Seeed Studios CAN-FD hat.
 This can also be used as a "bench tool" if things go wrong.
-* Macchina A0 with BridgeLEG firmware: https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main.
-Supported on all platforms with a working Bluetooth Low Energy system supported by `bleak` .
+* Macchina A0 with BridgeLEG firmware: https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main .
 * Tactrix OpenPort 2.0 and some clones.
 Easy on Windows, supported with custom drivers on Linux and OSX: https://github.com/bri3d/j2534 .

-Other J2534 devices may be supported on Windows, but most (Panda, A0) do not yet support the necessary `stmin_tx` ioctl parameters to allow flashing to complete successfully.
+Other J2534 devices may be supported on Windows.
+Most commercial interfaces will work, but some DIY interfaces (Panda, A0) do not yet support the necessary `stmin_tx` ioctl parameters to allow flashing to complete successfully.

 # Installing, building, and running an initial flash process